 Therefore, you will want to follow the advice above and let it just simply grow out for a couple of months before you completely rule out your mustache thickness.

 2. No Mustache In The Middle?
 No Problem!

-Seriously, don’t take that little patch in the center of your upper lip too seriously.
+Seriously, don’t take that tiny patch in the center of your upper lip too seriously.

-Take a minute to Google the following actors (can’t show images of them due to copyright reasons):
+Take a minute to Google the following actors (can’t show images due to copyright reasons):

 - Leonardo DiCaprio

 All of the men above are missing a spot in their mustache directly under their noses.

 While having a few million bucks in the bank would probably make up for this odd patch of mustache, rest assured that it’s nothing to fret over and normal.

 3. Shaving Your Mustache Won’t Make It Thicker